-Philips Respironics does have product liability insurance in place, but does not share policy details such as limits and terms externally.
+Philips Respironics does have product liability insurance in place but does not share policy details such as limits and terms externally.

-Can Philips provide an update on the personal injury and medical monitoring claims?
+Does the company also anticipate a resolution of the personal injury and medical monitoring claims?

-Visibility on potential outcomes of the medical monitoring and personal injury claims is not expected before 2024, due to a number of variables, including uncertainty regarding the ultimate number of claimants and their allegations.
-Philips Respironics has also not yet completed its test and research program for all of the categories of the recalled devices.
+Philips and Philips Respironics do not anticipate visibility on potential outcomes of any remaining medical monitoring and personal injury claims before 2024, due to a number of variables, including uncertainty regarding the ultimate number of claimants and their allegations.
+Philips Respironics has also not yet completed its test and research program for all the categories of the recalled devices.

-Importantly for patients, a systematic review of 13 independent epidemiological studies shows no association between use of Continuous or Bilevel Positive Airway Pressure (PAP) devices, including Philips Respironics PAP devices, and risk of cancer in people with obstructive sleep apnea.
-Please refer to the most recent testing update from December 2022 for more information on that effort.
+Importantly for patients, a systematic review of 13 independent epidemiological studies shows no association between use of Continuous or Bilevel Positive Airway Pressure (PAP) devices, including

+Philips Respironics PAP devices, and risk of cancer in people with obstructive sleep apnea.
+Please refer to the most recent testing update from May 2023 for more information on that effort.